-The National Institute of Mental Health suggests that about one in four adults in the United States has a diagnosable mental illness in any given year.
-The connection between a mental illness like this and a substance abuse issue is well known, and as a result, many treatment programs for addiction provide routine screenings for mental illness, just to ensure that administrators are aware of all the issues that might impact recovery.
-Similarly, many programs for mental illness screen for addiction and substance abuse problems, allowing administrators there to provide appropriate treatment.
+The National Institute of Mental Health suggests that about one in six adults in the United States have a diagnosable mental illness in any given year.1 There is a known connection between a mental illness and substance abuse.
+As a result, many treatment programs for addiction provide routine screenings for mental illness, just to ensure that administrators are aware of all the issues that might impact recovery.

-Some mental health difficulties emerge suddenly, when someone close passes away due to an accident or a swiftly moving illness.
-Feelings of grief are considered normal during this process, but the symptoms that a loss can trigger can be hard to deal with.
+Some mental health difficulties emerge suddenly, like when someone close passes away due to an accident or illness.
+Feelings of grief are considered normal during this process.
+However, there are some other common changes after the lose of a loved one.

 - Loss of appetite